Contact Camborne Redruth Community Hospital

 Camborne Redruth Community Hospital does not provide dental services.
 Find out how to access dental services.

-Once again, we apologise for any inconvenience during the building works.
-We hope you will continue to work with us to support these significant investments in the site.
+Once again, we apologise for any inconvenience.
+We hope you will keep working with us to support these significant investments in the site.

 Minor injury units, or MIUs, treat a range of injuries that have happened in the last 14 days.
 Nurses, paramedics and healthcare assistants run our minor injury units.